 Even though Isabella was not speeding, her lawyer negotiates “exhibition of speed” as a DUI plea bargain.
 Isabella pays a fine and does not go to jail.
 More importantly, she does not face any negative immigration consequences.

 There may be adverse immigration consequences when someone drives under the influence with a child in the car.
-DUI with a child in the vehicle can result in a conviction for “child endangerment” under California Penal Code 273a.47
+DUI with a child in the vehicle can result in a conviction for “child endangerment” under Penal Code 273a.47

-As discussed above, California convictions for driving under the influence do not normally lead to immigration consequences.
+As discussed above, convictions for driving under the influence do not normally lead to immigration consequences.
 This is true even if the immigrant gets hit with enhanced penalties under Vehicle Code 23572, DUI with a child under 14 in the car.48

 But sometimes the prosecutor charges PC 273a child endangerment instead of—or in addition to—those enhanced penalties.